mpasovic/majapasovic.org/_posts/2014-01-10-numeric-patterns-and-the-universe.md

 to his excessive reliance on numbers.
 What if the universe and our relationship to it is to be interpreted through geometry, not numbers?
-Max, however, does not undermine the importance of geometry, despite his seeming obsession with numbers and the numerical patterns in π.
+Max, however, does not undermine the importance of geometry, despite his seeming obsession with numbers and numerical patterns in π.
 He even names his computer Euclid (author of *The Elements of Geometry*, known as the father of geometry and geometric algebra), and relates to the ever-fascinating Pythagoras’ pentagram and the golden rectangle, which